sreelekha14-tech/SJCIT/README.md

 MaxNum.java---> check if a number is Maximum or not.
 LeapYear.java---> check if a number is LeapYear or not.
 Divisibleby.java---> check if a number is divisible by 5 and 11.
+Palindrome.java--->check if a number is palindrome or not.